spascou/cwlogs-rqid-filter/README.md

 # cwlogs-rqid-filter.py
 _Ever wanted to filter AWS CloudWatch logs and not only keep the matching events, but also all events that have the same Request ID that the matching event(s)?_

-This python script prints all log events messages related to requests (by AWS Request ID) that in any message of any event match a custom python regex pattern.
+This python script fetches all log events messages related to requests (by AWS Request ID) that in any message of any event match a custom python regex pattern.
 It fetches all events for the period, searching their messages with the custom regex pattern and filters only events that have the request IDs that have a message matching.

 ## Installation